adaanene/LAMP/project_1.md

     *Comments: At this point, I had trouble figuring out how to enter the password, as nothing appeared on my screen as I typed.
 Later, I realized I was not supposed to see the password while typing.*

-4. After validating password (or not) press `y` for all other rquestions
+4. After validating password (or not) press `y` for all other questions

 5. Test your new password with `$ sudo mysql -p`